 - Price – When a car first hits the market, data is at a premium and no claims have been filed, so the insurance companies are in the dark.
 Basically, the higher the price, the higher the premium.

 - Performance – Can your car go from zero to 220 faster than my cholesterol?
 If so, then you can expect to pay top dollar to insure it.

 - Repair Costs – The more expensive your car is to fix, the higher your insurance premium and vice versa.
 Typically a luxury car is more than twice as expensive to fix; a primary reason why luxury cars are so expensive to insure.

 So, on average, which vehicles would have the highest annual auto insurance premiums?
 Here’s what I found (numbers are based on 2016 data) for a 40 year-old man with a $500 deductible:

-Would you guess that the most expensive car to insure (the Viper SRT) is also the most affordable of the ten?
+Would you guess that the second most expensive car to insure (the Viper GTS) is also the most affordable of the ten?
 It’s true — the Viper starts at “just” under $88,000.
 So, why does it top the list on insurance premiums?

 Since Vipers are more affordable than some of their luxury counterparts, they’re more popular and easier to obtain.
 Because of this, they have quite the reputation for being involved in accidents with younger, or less experienced, drivers.
 Hence, the astronomical premiums.

 Least Expensive Automobiles to Insure in 2017

 Now, if you flip the equation, the least expensive cars to insure right now are:

 - Honda CR-V LX – $1,170